Back to California

 What This Bill Does

-• Requires the California Gambling Control Commission to put voting records on their website within two business days after a meeting.
+• Requires the California Gambling Control Commission to post a public record of every vote on its internet website no later than two business days after the meeting at which the vote was taken.

 Who It Names or Affects